black and white bed linen

 • Store ice in insulated bins

-This makes them far more suitable for permanent home bar setups where availability matters more than quick batch production.
+That makes them far more suitable for permanent home bar setups where availability matters more than quick single-batch production.

 Before installing, consider: